-CRD Article 44 (1).
+CRD Article 53 (1).

-Indicators Standard Required Legal requirements Specific professional secrecy provisions in national law or in other laws binding the jurisdiction applying to the competent authority (ies) and other persons.
-Applicability - persons Professional secrecy obligations must apply to all persons: • working or who have worked for the competent authority (ies); and • acting or who have acted on behalf of the competent authority (ies) (including all auditors and average) Duration of obligation authority(ies) (including all auditors and experts).
-Professional secrecy obligation applicable: at all times whilst working for, or acting on behalf of, the competent authority; and on an ongoing basis thereafter.
-Nature of information Professional secrecy obligation applicable: • to confidential information received in the course of their work for, or on behalf of the competent authority.
+Indicators Standard Required Legal requirements Specific professional secrecy provisions in national law or in other laws binding the jurisdiction applying to the competent authority(ies) and other persons.
+2 Applicability - persons Professional secrecy obligations must apply to all persons: working or who have worked for the competent authority(ies); and acting or who have acted on behalf of the competent authority(ies) (including all auditors and experts).
+Duration of obligation Professional secrecy obligation applicable: at all times whilst working for, or acting on behalf of, the competent authority; and on an ongoing basis thereafter.
+Nature of information Professional secrecy obligation applicable: to confidential information received in the course of their work for, or on behalf of the competent authority.